huggingface/blog/improve_parquet_dedupe.md

 ## Background

-Parquet tables work by splitting the table into Row Groups : each with a fixed number of rows (for instance 1000 rows).
+Parquet tables work by splitting the table into row groups, each with a fixed number of rows (for instance 1000 rows).
 Each column within the row group is then compressed and stored: